-You've learned to put your Prada heels in the closet, but you can't exactly hide your coffee table in the linen closet.
-Instead of crating your baby for hours or watching him like a hawk, mix up a bit of bitter spray with ingredients you already have in your home to create a nontoxic formula that will send him to the chew toys you bought him.
+It's easy to tuck those expensive heels away high on a shelf, but you can't exactly hide your coffee table in the linen closet.
+Instead of crating your puppy for hours or having to watching them like a hawk, mix up a bit of bitter spray with ingredients you already have in your home to create a nontoxic (but totally yucky) formula that will send your dog straight to the chew toys.

 Vinegar is the main ingredient of most bitter-apple sprays.
 The tart flavor makes most dogs grimace and will deter them from nibbling your valuables.
 If the scent of the vinegar bothers you as much as it does your dog, you can also use lemon juice.